-Since taking over leadership of Animal Planet Media in February 2007, Kaplan has transformed and revolutionized the business by repositioning the network into a more adult-focused, competitive entertainment brand.
-One year later in February 2008, Kaplan relaunched Animal Planet with a new logo, new brand campaign and new programming vision that delivered on the expansive and unexpected range of visceral experiences within the animal kingdom, creating a bold entertainment destination.
-In recognition of Kaplan’s role as a top performing executive in cable television, she was named in March of this year to the Wonder Woman class of 2013 by Multichannel News.
-Then, in July, she was honored as a 2013 Woman to Watch by Women in Cable Telecommunications (WICT), and was again honored in September as a 2013 CableFax Hall of Fame enductee.
+Since taking over leadership of Animal Planet in February 2007, Kaplan has transformed and revolutionized the Animal Planet business by repositioning the network into a more adult-focused, competitive entertainment brand.
+Kaplan relaunched Animal Planet with a new logo, new brand campaign and tagline, ‘Surprisingly Human,” and a new programming vision that delivered on the expansive and unexpected range of visceral experiences within the animal kingdom, creating a bold entertainment destination.
+Under Kaplan’s direction, Animal Planet followed a record breaking 2013 by continuing a trend of success and completing 2014 as atop-20 cable network for M25-54 for the third consecutive year.
+This success was driven by the tenth anniversary of PUPPY BOWL, which delivered a record-breaking 13.5M P2+ viewers.

 Kaplan joined Discovery Communications Inc. in 1997 as senior vice president for Children's Programming and Products, and oversaw the launch of Discovery Kids Channel that same year.
 For over a decade, Kaplan directed children's programming for Discovery Networks, U.S., including all Discovery Kids Channel programming as well as the three-hour commercial free READY, SET, LEARN pre-school block that aired on TLC and Discovery Kids Channel, the discoverykids.com website, and children's products and services.
 In 2006, Kaplan led Discovery Kids Channel to 14 daytime Emmy nominations.